By: Cassandra Steele, online fundraising and digital marketing communications professional.

 With third-party event, your nonprofit is not in charge of, or responsible for the individual fundraisers, but your nonprofit can encourage all third-party fundraisers to follow all laws and restrictions related to the pandemic, and exercise social distancing at any in-person events.

-Use your nonprofit database to find a list of supporters who you think would be up for this kind of challenge, and send them off an email inviting them to participate.
+Use your nonprofit database software to find a list of supporters who you think would be up for this kind of challenge, and send them off an email inviting them to participate.

 Here are some virtual fundraising event ideas you can promote to your supporters: